The Gate Recovery Programme

 What is the "Continuum of Care" - Group Therapy Service?

 The Continuum of Care can also be viewed as an "Aftercare Service".
-It is a weekly group therapy program designed for individuals in addiction recovery who have completed a residential treatment programme and want continued support as they transition back into everyday life.
+It is a weekly group therapy programme designed for individuals in addiction recovery who have completed a residential treatment programme and want continued support as they transition back into everyday life.

 It is a one year commitment where "group-meets" take place one evening per week at our location.